 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

 Spine and joint interventional procedures

 The Division of Musculoskeletal Radiology plays a major role in image-guided pain treatment at Mass General.
-An excess of 2,000 fluoroscopically-guided spine and joint injections/year are performed at our dedicated fluoroscopy unit on Wang 2.
-Our fellows have extensive exposure to all types of procedures involving spine (epidurals, selective nerve root blocks, facet injections, sacroiliac joint injections, rhizotomy, vertebroplasty) and joints (arthrograms, joint aspirations and injections).
+An excess of 2,000 fluoroscopically and ultrasoundguided spine and joint injections/year are performed at our dedicated fluoroscopy unit on Yawkey 6.
+Our fellows have extensive exposure to all types of procedures involving spine (epidural injections, cervical and lumbar selective nerve root blocks, cervical and lumbar facet injections, sacroiliac joint injections, rhizotomy) and joints (arthrograms, joint aspirations and injections).

 Mass General is a major referral center for bone and soft tissue neoplasms, providing an outstanding volume of image-guided biopsies for assessment of suspected metastases, primary and recurrent musculoskeletal tumors.
 Biopsies are performed using CT scanners or sonography, and a wide array of biopsy instruments is available for sampling of lesions.
 Around 300 image-guided musculoskeletal biopsies are performed per year at our institution.

 Mass General has pioneered the use of radiofrequency (RF) energy for image-guided therapy and is the major destination for noninvasive treatment of osteoid osteoma.
 Approximately one or two CT-guided osteoid osteoma RF ablations are performed monthly, providing a unique opportunity for our fellows to gain experience in this advanced treatment modality.
 We also perform CT-guided RF ablation and cryoablation for osseous and soft tissue malignancies.

 MR & CT Imaging